Archie Manning's Success and Achievements in Timeline

 October 4, 1969: Record-Setting Performance Against Alabama

-In 1969, Archie Manning was named to the All-SEC team, Mississippi Sportsman of the Year, and recipient of the Nashville Banner Trophy as Most Valuable Player in the Southeastern Conference (SEC).
-He also won the Walter Camp Memorial Trophy.
+In 1969, Archie Manning was named Mississippi Sportsman of the Year, received the Nashville Banner Trophy as Most Valuable Player in the Southeastern Conference (SEC), won the Walter Camp Memorial Trophy, and was fourth in the Heisman Trophy voting.

 1969: SEC Player of the Year and Walter Camp Memorial Trophy

-In 1969, Archie Manning won the SEC Player of the Year award and the Walter Camp Memorial Trophy while playing college football for the Ole Miss Rebels.
+In 1969, Archie Manning won SEC Player of the Year and the Walter Camp Memorial Trophy while playing college football for the Ole Miss Rebels.

-1970: All-SEC Team and Omicron Delta Kappa Induction
+1970: All-SEC Team Selection and Heisman Trophy Voting

-In 1970, Archie Manning was named to the All-SEC team for the second consecutive year and was inducted into Omicron Delta Kappa at Mississippi.
+In 1970, Archie Manning was named to the All-SEC team for the second consecutive year and finished third in the Heisman Trophy voting.
+He was also inducted into Omicron Delta Kappa at Mississippi.

-In 1972, Archie Manning led the league in pass attempts and completions and led the National Football Conference in passing yards.
+In 1972, Archie Manning led the league in pass attempts and completions and led the National Football Conference in passing yards, even though the team's record was only 2–11–1.

 1978: NFC Player of the Year

-In 1978, Archie Manning was named the NFC Player of the Year by UPI and All-NFC by both the UPI and The Sporting News after leading the Saints to a 7-9 record.
+In 1978, Archie Manning was named the NFC Player of the Year by UPI after leading the Saints to a 7–9 record.
+He was also named All-NFC by both the UPI and The Sporting News that year.

-In 1978, Archie Manning was selected to the Pro Bowl.
+In 1978, Archie Manning was selected to the Pro Bowl, recognizing his performance and contributions during the season.

-In 1979, Archie Manning was selected to the Pro Bowl.
+In 1979, Archie Manning was selected to the Pro Bowl for the second consecutive year, marking another achievement in his career.

-1988: Inaugural inductee of the New Orleans Saints Hall of Fame
+1988: Inaugural Inductee of New Orleans Saints Hall of Fame

-In 1988, Archie Manning was an inaugural inductee of the New Orleans Saints Hall of Fame.
+In 1988, Archie Manning was an inaugural inductee of the New Orleans Saints Hall of Fame, recognizing his contributions to the team.

 2008: Eli Manning Wins Super Bowl XLII

-In 2008, Eli Manning, Archie's son, won Super Bowl XLII and was named MVP.
+In 2008, Eli Manning, Archie's son, won Super Bowl XLII and was named the MVP.

 2012: Eli Manning Wins Super Bowl XLVI

-In 2012, Eli Manning, Archie's son, won Super Bowl XLVI and was named MVP.
+In 2012, Eli Manning, Archie's son, won Super Bowl XLVI and was named the MVP for the second time.

 2012: Total Offense Record Broken